Haidergarh Assembly constituency

 Haidergarh is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Haidergarh in the Barabanki district of Uttar Pradesh, India.
-Bharatiya Janta Party candidate Dinesh Rawat won in the last Assembly election of 2022 Uttar Pradesh Legislative Assembly election.
+Bharatiya Janata Party candidate Dinesh Rawat won in the last Assembly election of 2022 Uttar Pradesh Legislative Assembly election.

 Haidergarh is one of five assembly constituencies in the Barabanki Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 272 amongst 403 constituencies.